The Telescope Optical Assembly

 The tube secures to the mount with two hand knobs which also adjust the tension/friction on the attitude axis.
 While it’s a little less convenient nor ideal compared to the spring tensioning system on the regular XT scopes, this system is much easier for the IntelliScope’s encoders to install onto.

 The XX12i and XX14i both come with a 9×50 straight-through finderscope.
 This finder works well, but you shouldn’t need it much thanks to the IntelliScope.
 A red dot sight will work just as well, as will a Telrad.

 The eyepieces included with the XX12i are a bit of a token effort.
 The 35mm DeepView (a glorified Kellner) performs rather poorly at the XX12i’s fast focal ratio of f/4.9, and actually provides too low of a magnification (42x) to be of much use – the exit pupil of 7.09mm is so big that many users will see image brightness loss and the shadow of the secondary mirror will be visible at the center of the field.
 The 10mm Plossl (150x) is acceptable, but you will probably want something better.
-Our guide provides a good selection of some higher-quality eyepieces you might want to consider – personally, I’d go with the Meade Series 5000 UWAs.

 The included collimation cap with the XX12i is somewhat of a joke – you’re best off collimating on a star or using a laser collimator.
 Read our guide for more information on how to do that.